alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-04-response-letter-and-weak-hadith-about-demo.md

 date: 2020-09-04
 lang: en
 note: false
-excerpt: "These acts are done out of displaying the rites of Islam and have nothing to do with demonstrations."
+summary: "These acts are done out of displaying the rites of Islam and have nothing to do with demonstrations."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz